DiamondMVC/Diamond-website/docs/web_advanced.md

-# Web Advanced
+# Advanced Web

 ## HTTP Client

-The class *HttpClient* is the most used class throughout Diamond, so it's important to know its complete functionality in order to write a proper application in Diamond.
+The class **HttpClient** is the most used class throughout Diamond, so it's important to know its complete functionality in order to write a proper application in Diamond.

 You've already been introduced to some of its functionality, so here we'll focus on the rest of its functionality.

-The *HttpClient* is roughly the equivalent to *HttpContext* from ASP.NET.
+The **HttpClient** is roughly the equivalent to **HttpContext** from ASP.NET.

-You might want to look at the API documentation for the *HttpClient* class as well, to see how each property actually functions as this is just an overview over the properties.
+You might want to look at the API documentation for the **HttpClient** class as well, to see how each property actually functions as this is just an overview over the properties.

 ### .route

-The *.route* property returns the current route of the http client, which can be used to check the route name, action, params etc.
+The **.route** property returns the current route of the http client, which can be used to check the route name, action, params etc.

 ### .method

-The *.method* returns the current http method of the request.
+The **.method** returns the current http method of the request.

 ### .session

-The *.session* property will return the session context of the client.
+The **.session** property will return the session context of the client.

 ### .cookies

-The *.cookies* property will return the cookie context of the client.
+The **.cookies** property will return the cookie context of the client.

 ### .cookieConsent

-The *.cookieConsent* property will return the consent of the user.
+The **.cookieConsent** property will return the consent of the user.

 You can also set the cookie-consent of a user through this property.